On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Introduction

 \section{Introduction}

-Polar codes, introduced in 2009 \cite{ArikanFirst}, have been adopted in the $5^{th}$ generation wireless system (5G) \cite{polar_5G} in late 2016.
-During the standardization process, it was agreed that CRC-aided Successive Cancellation List (CA-SCL) \cite{TalSCL} would be adopted as standard decoding algorithm.
-However, this algorithm requires to compare the metrics of up to $2L$ candidate codewords at each decoded bit; to avoid this extra decoding delay, permutation list decoding (pldec) was proposed \cite{Perm_auto}.
-In pldec, $M$ instances of the same decoder are run independently for different permuted versions of the received signal.
-This permits to calculate up to $M$ candidates with high parallelism and easy hardware implementation compared to SCL.
+Polar codes, introduced in 2009 \cite{ArikanFirst}, have been adopted in the $5^{th}$ generation of mobile networks (5G) \cite{polar_5G} in late 2016.
+During the standardization process, it was agreed that \gls{cascl} \cite{TalSCL} would be adopted as the standard decoding algorithm \cite{3GPP_TS}. \gls{cascl} is hard output, limiting its use in iterative receivers, moreover its sequential schedule coupled with comparisons of up to $2L$ candidate codewords at each estimated information bit increase its decoding latency.

+Recently, \emph{ensemble decoding} was proposed for polar codes \cite{Perm_auto}.
+Ensemble decoding offers various decoding possibilities such as both soft or hard output, and parallel or serial implementation.
+In ensemble decoding, $M$ instances of the same polar decoder are run independently for different permuted versions of the received signal.
+That decoder could be, for example, the hard-output \gls{sc} decoder \cite{Perm_auto} or the soft-output decoders \gls{bp} \cite{BPL} or \gls{scan} \cite{SCANL}.
+Preliminary hardware-implementation results showed that ensemble decoding with \gls{bp} can outperform other variants of \gls{bp} decoding both in terms of throughput and area efficiency \cite{BPL_HW}.

-Very recently, polar code design for pldec is gaining momentum \cite{Perm_auto,Stuttgart_AE_RM,Stuttgart_AE_PC,PSMC,Paris_AE_v1,Perm_auto_subcode,Paris_AE_v2}.
-The use of affine automorphisms effectively improves decoding performance of pldec; the resulting decoder is labeled as \emph{automorphism ensemble} (AE) decoder in \cite{Stuttgart_AE_RM}.
-However, AE decoding does not seem to be effective for very long codes; authors in \cite{PSMC} introduce Partially Symmetric Codes (PSC) to prove that $M$ should grow exponentially with the code length to get good error correction performance, while the size of the useful affine automorphism group does not grow with the code length \cite{few_auto}.
-On the other side, PSC, known to have advantageous affine automorphism group, exhibit good performance under AE decoding for practical decoding parameters \cite{Stuttgart_AE_PC,Paris_AE_v1}.
-In \cite{Paris_AE_v2}, the decoding output of AE-SC is investigated to cluster the automorphisms into groups always providing the same candidate, giving rise to an upper bound on $M$.
-Similarly to SCL, a CRC can be introduced to improve error correction performance of AE decoding, outperforming the maximum-likelihood (ML) bound of the code \cite{Paris_AE_v2}.
+Very recently, polar code design for ensemble decoding has been gaining momentum, e.g., \cite{Perm_auto,Stuttgart_AE_RM,Stuttgart_AE_PC,PSMC,Paris_AE_v1,Perm_auto_subcode,Paris_AE_v2}.
+The use of affine automorphisms effectively improves decoding performance of ensemble decoding.
+The resulting decoder is labeled as an \gls{ae} decoder in \cite{Stuttgart_AE_RM}.
+However, \gls{ae} decoding does not seem to be as effective for long codes.
+Authors in \cite{PSMC} introduce \gls{psc} codes to prove that $M$ should grow exponentially with the code length to get good error-correction performance, while reliability-based design only provides a limited affine automorphism group when the code length grows \cite{few_auto}.
+On the other hand, \gls{psc} codes, known to have an advantageous affine automorphism group, exhibit good performance under \gls{ae} decoding for practical decoding parameters \cite{Stuttgart_AE_PC,Paris_AE_v1}.
+The output of \gls{ae}-\gls{sc} decoding permits to cluster the automorphisms into groups providing the same codeword candidate \cite{Paris_AE_v2}.
+The number of these groups, also called equivalence classes, gives an upper bound on $M$.